mlubinsky/mlubinsky.github.com/biology/README.md

 ### DNA File formats

 https://bioinformatics.stackexchange.com/questions/1/whats-the-most-efficient-file-format-for-the-storage-of-dna-sequences

+The standard and the most common sequence format is FASTA for sure.
+You can compress it with a compressor.
+For the ~3GB human genome, gzip reduces the size to ~900MB, depending on the option in use.

+Another often used format is UCSC's 2-bit format.
+This format keeps each A/C/G/T with 2 bits.

 ```
  Genes encode the instructions for assembling proteins, molecular machines that perform vital jobs in our cells.